Sparse NMF with Archetypal Regularization: Computational and Robustness Properties

 \section{Acknowledgements}

+The authors would like to thank the Action Editor and five referees for their helpful comments that have led to improvements in the paper.
 Rahul Mazumder would like to thank Kushal Dey for helpful discussions in the initial stages of this work.
-This research was partially supported by grants from the Office of Naval Research (ONR-N000141812298), National Science Foundation (NSF-IIS-1718258), IBM and Liberty Mutual Insurance.
+This research was partially supported by grants from the Office of Naval Research (ONR-N000141812298, N000142112841 and N000142212665), National Science Foundation (NSF-IIS-1718258), IBM and Liberty Mutual Insurance.